benjamindoron/configs/README.md

-# private
+# configs

-A scratch space for me/contains personal files
+A scratch space for me/contains config files

 - 00-macrandomise.conf is a NetworkManager config file that enables random MAC address creation per-AP.
 It should be placed in /etc/NetworkManager/conf.d/
 - 80-clevis-udisks2.rules is a Polkit rule that enables admin users to use clevis-udisks2 without authentication, allowing automatic decryption and mounting of udisks2 hard drives.
 It should be placed in /etc/polkit-1/rules.d/